Sexwitch

-Sexwitch is a musical collaboration between the English rock band Toy and Natasha Khan (Bat for Lashes).
-Their self-titled album was released on 25 September 2015, and consists of six cover versions of 1970s psychedelic and folk songs from Iran, Morocco, Thailand and the United States.
+Sexwitch are an English rock band comprising the songwriter Natasha Khan (Bat for Lashes) and the members of the English rock band Toy.
+On 25 September 2015, they released Sexwitch, comprising six cover versions of 1970s psychedelic and folk songs from Iran, Morocco, Thailand and the United States.

 Recording

-Khan and Toy had previously collaborated in 2013 to cover "The Bride", a pre-revolution Iranian song.
-For Sexwitch, Khan and producer Dan Carey bought several "old weird psych records from different countries, strange folk mountain songs", and invited Toy to record cover versions of the songs.
-The band learned the songs and recorded them in a single take in one day.
+Khan and Toy first collaborated in 2013 to cover "The Bride", a cover of "Aroos Khanom" by the Iranian artist Amir Rassaei.
+For Sexwitch, Khan and the producer, Dan Carey, invited Toy to record cover versions of "old weird psych records from different countries, strange folk mountain songs".
+They learned the songs and recorded them in a single take in one day.

 Release

 On 24 August 2015, Sexwitch released a single, "Helelyos", online.
 Rolling Stone described it as a "hypnotic, Middle Eastern-infused groove".
 The Guardian said Sexwitch comprised "hypnotic, groove-based tracks that feature jagged post-punk guitars" and "shrieking crescendos".
 Sexwitch played their festival debut at Green Man in 2015.